 “The concept involves the singers recording their voice part while listening to a master track on their headphones,” he said.
 “These videos are then synced together to create an ensemble appearing to be performing in real time.”

 This resulted in a spectacular recording of a virtual opera scene, that was a big hit with students and faculty.
-Richardson is pictured above conducting his students in the virtual performance of Mozart's Don Giovanni Act II Sextet.

 “I have now started using this same method to create polished virtual performances of our students singing with their piano accompaniments to be used not only in their lessons, but also to be used for their final voice juries,” Richardson said.